albanm/node-libxslt/README.md

 // 'params' parameter is optional stylesheet.apply(documentString, params, function(err, result){
-	// err contains any error from parsing the document or applying the the stylesheet
+	// err contains any error from parsing the document or applying the stylesheet
 	// result is a string containing the result of the transformation });